Peru had three presidents in one week. Now it has four months to fix the system.

 Sagasti had been a relatively obscure politician, arguably better known for his academic background than his politics.
 But having declined to support the impeachment proceedings against Vizcarra, he was a compromise choice.
 He pledged to lead the country as a technocratic interim president ahead of next year’s vote on April 11.

-However, as he accepted the nomination to be president on Tuesday, becoming the third Peruvian leader in barely a week, he acknowledged the grand scale of the task ahead was not just him — but also for Peru as a whole.
+However, as he accepted the nomination to be president Tuesday, becoming the third Peruvian leader in barely a week, he acknowledged the grand scale of the task ahead was not just for him — but also for Peru as a whole.

 “This is not a moment for celebration, we have too many problems, tragedies and difficulties.
 It is a moment to ask ourselves, where did we lose our way?” he said to Congress.